-These leaks resulted in 1,859,997 gallons of water lost in 2017.
+These leaks resulted in an estimated 18,047,547 gallons of water lost in 2018.
 Most of the leaks are due to aging pipe lines.
-These leaks only represent what the city has fixed this doesn't show what hasn't surfaced yet.
-Customer leaks are not listed here these leaks are accounted for through the meters.
+These leaks only represent what the city has fixed.
+It does not show what hasn't surfaced yet.
+Customer leaks are not listed here.
+Those leaks are accounted for through the meters.

-ASR Project
+ASR